Chart Color Schemes

 Household Composition

-Bunbury features high concentrations of lone person households and group households, with a median household size of 2.0 people
+Bunbury features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 56.8% of all households, including 17.0% couples with children, 31.3% couples without children, and 7.7% single parent families.
-Non-family households constitute the remaining 43.2%, with lone person households at 39.1% and group households comprising 4.2% of the total.
-The median household size is 2.0 people.
+Family households account for 56.8 percent of all households, including 17.0 percent that are couples with children, 31.3 percent that are couples without children, and 7.7 percent that consist of single parent families.
+Non-family households make up the remaining 43.2 percent, with lone person households at 39.1 percent and group households comprising 4.2 percent of the total.
+The median household size is 2.0 people, which is smaller than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households